second-breakfast/second-breakfast.github.io/_posts/2020-05-02-deuteronomy.markdown

 In this essay, I will argue that the way in which the laws in Deuteronomy expand upon and interpret the laws in Exodus suggests that the underlying social vision of Deuteronomy is an ethic of compassion — what some biblical scholars have deemed “theocentric humanism.”<sup id="a2">[2](#f2)</sup>  I will begin by briefly situating the context of the laws in Deuteronomy in relation to those of Exodus.
 I then offer a literary analysis of three key texts in Deuteronomy, highlighting their humanitarian concern by contrasting them with their original statements (or lack thereof) in Exodus.

-By identifying the compassionate ethical reasoning employed in these paradigmatic texts in Deuteronomy, we can see how they reveal Israel’s God to be essentially loving and compassionate, with a loyal heart for the least powerful members of society.
+By identifying the ethical reasoning employed in these paradigmatic texts in Deuteronomy, we can see how they reveal Israel’s God to be essentially loving and compassionate, with a loyal heart for the least powerful members of society.

 ### The Context of Deuteronomy
 Several features of Deuteronomy make it reasonable to see the laws therein as a later expansion and interpretation of the laws found in Exodus.